Some links in this post may be affiliate links

 Elephant's Ear Kalanchoe (Kalanchoe beharensis) problems include dropping leaves, drooping leaves, leggy growth, rotting, pests and diseases among others.
 Keep reading for more on these problems, their remedies and solutions.

-Common pests in Elephant's Ear Kalanchoe are Mealy Bugs and Scale Insects.
-Isolate the affected plant to reduce spread to other houseplants and treat it with appropriate products like Neem oil or Insecticidal soap.
+Common pests in Elephant's Ear Kalanchoe are mealy bugs and scale insects.
+Isolate the affected plant to reduce spread to other plants and treat it with neem oil or insecticidal soap as per the manufacturer's instructions.

 Elephant's Ear Kalanchoe rotting at the base followed by yellowing and shriveled leaves is an indication of basal stem-rot disease which is brought about by overwet conditions.
 Avoid soil soggy by ensuring that the pot has a drainage hole and that the soil is free-draining.